platonai/PulsarRPA/README.md

             .map { updateInGraphMapper(it) }
             .map { updateInGraphReducer(it) }

 Note: the Web graph is updated both inward and outward, score filters can be applied to decide the importance of Web pages.
-Score filters may differs for different crawl tasks.
+Score filters may differ for different crawl tasks.

 HBase is the primary choice as the storage, and any storage supported by Apache Gora will be fine.